dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-v1/tutorial.md

 ## Refactor a Note

 1. In the current note, use `CTRL+P`/`CMD+P` to bring up the command prompt and type `Dendron: Rename Note`
-1. Replace `one` with `two` and then press `<ENTER>`
+1. Replace `tutorial` with `my-note` and then press `<ENTER>`
 1. You just refactored the note!

 - > NOTE: when you rename a note, Dendron updates all links and references of the original note being renamed.
 Try switching back to [[tutorial]] to see the updated link!
-- > TIP: in addition to renaming one note at a time, dendron has [[an entire collection|dendron://dendron.dendron-site/dendron.topic.refactoring]] of refactoring commands that let you change headers, move around sections, and refactor entire hierarchies!
+- > TIP: in addition to renaming one note at a time, dendron has [an entire collection](https://wiki.dendron.so/notes/srajljj10V2dl19nCSFiC) of refactoring commands that let you change headers, move around sections, and refactor entire hierarchies!

 ## Conclusion